davesnx/learn-ramda/README.md

 ![learn-ramda website screenshot](./docs/demo.png)

-> If you still are lost with the FP glossary I would recommend to take a look at [hemanth/functional-programming-jargon](https://github.com/hemanth/functional-programming-jargon)
+> If you still are lost with the FP glossary I would recommend taking a look at [hemanth/functional-programming-jargon](https://github.com/hemanth/functional-programming-jargon)

 ## Thanks

-- Many thanks to **[Josep Martins](https://josepmartins.com)** for design the UI & teach me how.
+- Many thanks to **[Josep Martins](https://josepmartins.com)** for designing the UI & teach me how.
-- Kudos to [Sarah Drasner (**@sdras**)](https://github.com/sdras) for inspire me with: https://sdras.github.io/array-explorer
+- Kudos to [Sarah Drasner (**@sdras**)](https://github.com/sdras) for inspiring me with: https://sdras.github.io/array-explorer
 - Kudos to [Stefano Vozza (**@svozza**)](https://github.com/svozza) for creating all the documentation https://github.com/ramda/ramda/wiki/What-Function-Should-I-Use

 ## I need some help